rfehr-creator/rfehr-creator.github.io/README.md

     3. Click ```Create repository``` to save the changes

 ### Lightweight Markup Language
 Now that the project is created it is time to upload the markdown resume.
 The following are some reasons to use markdown as described in Etters book: markdown is simple, it is human readable, it works well with version control, it is platform independent, and is easy to use with static site generators.
 This way we can edit markdown on any platform with many free options for a markdown editor.
-However let's upload your resume to github.

 3. Upload Resume
     1. Click ```uploading an existing file``` under the code section to upload your resume